mcgarrah/legendary_quick_quiz/README.md

 ## Known Broken Things

-1. Check Answers is broken
+1. ~~Check Answers is broken~~
+2. Workflow for the WebUI and completely garbage
-2. WebUI is ugly as hell
+3. WebUI is ugly as hell - need something to pretty it up
+   1. Bootstrap
+      1. Bootstrap 3 (with Less)
+      2. Bootstrap 4 (with SASS)
+   2. Tailwind CSS
+   3. Material UI
+   4. Raw CSS
-3. Dynamically add "options" for questions
+4. ~~Dynamically add "options" for questions~~
-4. Images or diagrams for questions missing
+5. Images or diagrams for questions missing
-5. Import and Export JSON is not good
+6. Import and Export JSON is not good

 ## Setup